Home

 Marantz 2285B_Monitor & Filter Switches (PS01)_after servicing

-All switches located on this board can be easily cleaned and lubricated during the servicing.
-However, two "Tape Copy" and two "Tape Monitor" switches are sandwiched between this and another small PCB as can be seen in the photo below.
+All switches on this board can be easily cleaned and lubricated during the servicing.
+However, the "Tape Copy" and "Tape Monitor" switches are located between this and another small board, as seen in the photo below.
 The small top PCB must be removed to access all hidden switches for cleaning.
-This might be a challenging task for anyone without the right tool.
-I used my Hakko FR301 desoldering tool for this purpose and it helped a lot.
+This can be a challenging task for those who don't have the right tools.
+For this purpose, I used my Hakko FR301 desoldering tool, which greatly helped.

 "Tape Copy" and "Tape Monitor" switches are sandwiched between two PCBs